sagemath/trac_to_gh/Issue 5383.md

 # Issue 5383: isinstance(PrincipalIdealDomain) should be replaced with a method .is_principal_ideal_domain()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5383

 Original creator: ncalexan